benjymous/annotations/sandman/sandman.54.md

 transcribed for the Watergate hearings, the frequently-used swear words were all replaced with "[expletive deleted]".

-Page 9 panel 4: This panel is essentially the cover of _Prez_ #1.
+Page 9 panel 5: This panel is essentially the cover of _Prez_ #1.
 This would seem to be the 1972 election.
 The caption here is inconsistent with the one on 3:4; either this one should read "nineteenth" or that one should read "seven".
+I think this panel is actually a reference to the various miracles performed by Jesus during His time on Earth.
+(E.g. giving sight to the blind, giving hearing to the deaf, curing disease, etc.)

 Page 10 panel 2: At this time in the real world, of course, the price of gasoline, the federal deficit, and the national debt all skyrocketed.
-        panel 3: "Samurai Deli" was a real sketch on "Saturday Night Live"; in our world, Buck Henry was the host of that show. panel 4: In our world John Belushi died young of a drug overdose.
+        panel 3: "Samurai Deli" was a real sketch on "Saturday Night Live"; in our world, Buck Henry was the host of that show. panel 4: In our world John Belushi died young of a drug overdose. panel 7: The robot on the floor seems to be the same one on Prez' bookshelf on page 7.

 Page 13 panel 3: Reportedly, President WIlliam McKinley, on being shot, said of his assassin, "Let no one hurt him."